-She is the only woman who was married him officially in the record.
-Tamaki was born in Ishikawa Prefecture in 1882 and married another man with two kids but she lost him and became a widow.
+She is the only woman who was married to him officially in the record.
+Tamaki was born in Ishikawa Prefecture in 1882 and married another man with two kids, but she lost him and became a widow.

-She moved to Tokyo seeking support from her brother, began working at post card store and met Yumeji there.
+She moved to Tokyo seeking support from her brother, began working at the postcard store and met Yumeji there.
 He came to see her at the store everyday and they got married after two months they first met.

 However, Tamaki kept loving Yumeji until he died of tuberculosis at the sanatorium.